IBM/zero-shot-topical-text-classification/README.md

 `python aggregate.py --flow flan --output_dir flan_exp`

-### Caching

-There is a caching mehanism that prevents execution of some of the steps (e.g. processing datasets) twice.
-If the code changes it is recommended to remove the output_dir.

 ### Run the experiment for fine-tuning DeBERTa-Large-mnli:

 `python pipeline.py --flow deberta --fold 0 --seed 40 --output_dir deberta_exp`